DeLong 29 diesel

 The Motor Boys DeLong Diesel Replicas

 Well over a decade prior to his passing, Ron Chernich commenced the writing of a report on the DeLong Diesel project undertaken by the Motor Boys.
 The project was still ongoing at the time when he began the article, which accordingly carried the designation “This page under construction” when it appeared on MEN as an interim report.
-Unfortunately, Ron never got around to finishing the article, which accordingly retains that “under construction” designation to this day.
+Unfortunately, Ron never got around to finishing the article, which accordingly retains that “under construction” designation on Ron's now-frozen website to this day.
 Still, it remains well worth a read.
 The main story runs something like the following.

 In the year 2000, the Motor Boys were granted the privilege of being loaned the “remains” of the aborted DeLong diesel project.
 There were a few conditions attached to this loan.
 Firstly, castings and drawings were not to be made generally available.
 Secondly, the then-current owner of the material was to be given one or two examples of any casting(s) which were produced.
 These terms seemed reasonable, and the project entered the planning stage.